Olaf M. Hustvedt

 Vice Admiral Olaf Mandt Hustvedt OBEh (23 June 1886 – 22 December 1978) was a senior officer of the United States Navy.
 He saw service in World War I and World War II, operating in both the Battle of the Atlantic and the Pacific War.
 During his 36-year career, he distinguished himself as an expert in naval ordnance and as a battleship commander.

 Naval career

 Hustvedt was born in Chicago, Illinois, on 23 June 1886 to Norwegian immigrant parents.
 He graduated from the United States Naval Academy in 1909.
+Among his classmates were Alan G. Kirk, Jesse B. Oldendorf, and Theodore S. Wilkinson.
 His first tour of duty was aboard the armored cruiser USS West Virginia, in which he cruised from the United States West Coast to many ports in East Asia.
 He then attended George Washington University in Washington, D.C., from which he received a Master of Science degree in 1914.

 In 1914, Hustvedt reported for duty aboard the battleship USS Utah.
 In 1916, he became a member of the staff of Commander, Battleship Division 6.